Mary Leliveld Triathlon – BC Bursary Fund

 Mary died of melanoma way too early at the age of 40.
 Her spirit lives on and inspired her friends to host a Club Fat Ass event in her name.
-Mary Leliveld’s Happy Trail Run was conceived as way for friends to celebrate Mary’s life and as a fundraiser for a bursary in her name.
+Mary Leliveld’s Happy Trail Run was conceived as a way for friends to celebrate Mary’s life and as a fundraiser for a bursary in her name.
 This fund helps deserving athletes get to competitions they otherwise might not be able to afford.
 Specifically, the fund will pay for race fees, travel and accommodations of athletes who are recommended by TriathlonBC.
 TriathlonBC distributes a minimum of $500 annually, with a payout of no less than $250.

 If you would like to support the fund, the specifics are:

 PO BOX 34098, Station “D”

 North Shore Rescue (NSR) is a mountain Search and Rescue team based in Vancouver, British Columbia, Canada.